Tel: +66 (0) 2 679 1844 (GMT +07:00 hours)

 Douglas also has more than 30 years experience supervising and handling litigation and arbitration matters.
 He has taken cases to trial in the U.S., and he has handled major arbitration matters in the U.S. and Asia.
 This experience not only makes Douglas a strong and effective advocate when disputes arise, but also adds depth to his transactional practice.
 Douglas has a recognized strong anti-corruption practice that includes substantial experience with the U.S. Foreign Corrupt Practices Act (FCPA).
 He has authored articles and spoken on anti-corruption issues in Thailand and abroad (e.g., Singapore, Japan, Washington, D.C. etc.).
 Mr. Mancill has locally supervised scores of internal compliance investigations and routinely advises clients on matters relating to the FCPA.

 His practice also emphasizes debt and corporate restructuring matters.
-Douglas has handled several high profile restructuring matters in Thailand following his secondment to Thailand after the 1997 financial crisis.
+Douglas has handled several high profile restructuring matters in Thailand before joining PriceSanond after the 1997 financial crisis.

 Douglas holds leadership positions in committees and task forces of the American Chamber of Commerce in Thailand (AMCHAM) and the American Bar Association (ABA).
 He has spoken at numerous events organized by, among others, the ABA, the International Chamber of Commerce (ICC), LawAsia, the British Chamber of Commerce in Thailand (BCCT), the American Chamber of Commerce in Singapore, AMCHAM, CAL-Asia, the Japanese Institute of International Business Law and the Japanese Ministry of Justice.
 He has also published articles on U.S. and Thai law.
 Most recently, Douglas wrote the Thai chapter to the ABA’s International Joint Ventures: A Guide to U.S. Lawyers.

-Before joining PriceSanond in 1998, Douglas was partner in the US law firm of Graham & James (now Squire Patton Boggs) from 1992 until 1998.
+Before joining PriceSanond in 1998, Douglas was partner from 1992 until 1998 in the US law firm of Graham & James (now Squire Patton Boggs), which was then affiliated with PriceSanond.
 He was an associate at Graham & James from 1986 until 1991.
 Before joining Graham & James, Douglas worked in the legal department of Bank of America and Sheppard, Mullin, Richter & Hampton’s Banking and Finance Department.READ MORE ABOUT DOUGLAS

 Douglas’s corporate and M&A experience includes, among other matters, representing a major oil company in its acquisition of a local company that had approximately 50 branches throughout Thailand, representing a major private equity firm in its acquisition of two American Standard companies, representing IBM in its local acquisition of an IT Consulting group within PWC and in its sale of its local PC business to Lenovo, representing Avery-Dennison in its acquisition of the local subsidiary of Paxar, supervising the due diligence of a major Thai bank following the 1997 financial crisis.
 Douglas also provides general corporate and employment advice to many other foreign companies doing business in Thailand.